 The goal of the Academic Support Center (ASC) is to support learning for all students.
-Students can expect friendly, knowledgeable, professional tutors who will work with them to increase skills and knowledge in a subject area or class.
+Students can expect friendly, knowledgeable, professional tutors who will work with them to increase skills and knowledge in a subject area or course.

 The ASC offers tutoring, both in-person and online, in a variety of subjects.
-Students receive FREE unlimited hours of in-person and online tutoring provided by WCC tutors.
-Students also may receive 10 free hours of ThinkingStorm online tutoring each semester.
-Students can book tutoring appointments by clicking on the "tutoring" icon located in each Moodle class or on the WCC Prowler Student Resource Portal.
-Appointments can be made for in-person or online tutoring, and/or students may also submit papers for review by the WCC Writing Center tutors.
+Students receive FREE unlimited in-person and online tutoring provided by WCC tutors.
+Additionally, each semester students also receive 10 free hours of online tutoring with our partner company, ThinkingStorm.
+Students can book tutoring appointments by clicking on the "tutoring" icon located on the WCC Prowler Student Resource Portal, by clicking on the link in the Tutoring and Research help topic in any Moodle course, or by calling the ASC Welcome Desk at 336-838-6566.
+Appointments can be made for in-person or online tutoring, and students may also submit papers for review by the WCC Writing Center tutors.